murribu/wcsb/src/notes/meetings.2024-11-14.md

 The board was presented with calendars that they will be voting to approve for the two upcoming school years.
 Notably, Halloween will be a "professional development" day in 2025.
 You can see the discussion at [2:25:03](https://www.youtube.com/live/HSGD6aCMPCE?t=8703)

 They also talked about the proposed change to the Head Lice policy.
-Basically, to align more closely with CDC guidelines and the TN Department of Health, the proposed policy change would end the requirement to remove students from the classroom if lice is found.
+Basically, to align more closely with CDC guidelines and the TN Department of Health, the proposed policy change would end the requirement to remove students from the classroom if lice are found.
 [2:43:58](https://www.youtube.com/live/HSGD6aCMPCE?t=9838)

 There is a proposed change to the Equal Opportunity Employment policy to move "sexual orientation," "gender identity," and "pregnancy" into a parenthetical phrase following the word "sex."
 This is to align more closely with the EEOC's guidelines.